 In the spirit of World Asthma Day, Medical Accident Group is launching a ‘Couch to 5K’ challenge to our team to help raise money for the George Coller Memorial Fund in these challenging times.
 Watch MAG’s Laura Widdowson and her son, Owen’s video below for more details.

 We are happy to be able to support the George Coller Memorial Fund, a Birmingham-based organisation launched in 2000 by Kim Douglas, George Coller’s mother.

 George tragically passed away from asthma at the age of three.
 Ever since, Kim has worked tirelessly to improve healthcare for children with asthma through initiatives that have funded the placement of specialist asthma nurses in local hospitals, sponsored school nurses in taking their asthma diploma, and paid for vital hospital equipment.

-Inez Brown, partner with Medical Accident Group, said; “It’s shocking to see how poorly the UK compares to other countries when it comes to asthma care.
+Ally Taft, partner with Medical Accident Group, said; “It’s shocking to see how poorly the UK compares to other countries when it comes to asthma care.